jcsherin/datablok/crates/parquet-nested-data/README.md

 ### DuckDB SQL

-Another way to consume and analyze this file is to query it directly.
-An engine like __DuckDB__ can flatten the nested phones list on the fly, as shown in this example:
+Another way is to query the file directly using SQL and the `UNNEST` function to flatten the nested data structures stored in the Parquet file.

 ```text
 D select name, unnest(phones, recursive := true) from read_parquet('contacts.parquet');